Sberbank Cybersecurity Analyst Salary in Moscow Metro Area | RUB 1.31M-RUB 1.83M+ | Levels.fyi

 The median Cybersecurity Analyst compensation in Moscow Metro Area package at Sberbank totals RUB 1.83M per year.
-View the base salary, stock, and bonus breakdowns for Sberbank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sberbank's total compensation packages.
 Last updated: 10/2/2025

 Company